BobBrown1/py2html/docs/source/index.rst

-Welcome to the PyWig documentation!
+Welcome to the PyWig Documentation!
 =======================================

 **PyWig** is a Python library that helps you build HTML webpages seamlessly.